Smoking is generally considered bad for you. Thus, smoking is portrayed by the villain, so as to drive home the Aesop that Drugs Are Bad.

 In the famous Christmas poem Twas The Night Before Christmas, Santa Claus smokes, and the smoke encircles his head like a wreath.

 In one of the Alex Rider books, one of the characters smokes, and Alex specifically comments that he thought he would take better care of himself.
 He turns out to be The Mole.

-Sherlock Holmes also smokes a pipe in the adaptations of his story.
-Probably because the screechy violin and the fact that he did cocaine in the book made it a case of choosing the lesser evil.
+Sherlock Holmes smokes a pipe in most adaptations of his story.
+Probably because the screechy violin and the fact that he did cocaine in the books made it a case of choosing the lesser evil.
 He also smokes cigarettes in the original stories, but that detail rarely makes it into other adaptations, probably at least in part because of the prominence of this trope.

 The thoroughly Bad Ass Commander Samuel Vimes smokes cigars after he gives up drinking following his marriage to Sybil Ramkin in Men at Arms.

 Adora Belle Dearheart, in Going Postal and Making Money, is clearly one of the good guys and an unabashed chainsmoker.
 She is also sexy, a badass, and cool to the point of chilliness.

 On a minor note, the goddess Anoianote Goddess of Things Getting Stuck In Drawers, but after Moist von Lipwig namedrops her for a bit of "providence" the spike in popularity has her tipped for Goddess of Lost Causes is also a chainsmoker, and smelling cigarette smoke is supposedly a sign that you're in her presence, but it doesn't come up much since she features most prominently in Going Postal and Making Money, and thus her presence is rather overshadowed by that of Adora Belle.note A long-time follower of Anoia, and theorized to be her avatar.
 Justified because she's implied to have been a volcano goddess in prehistoric times.